solaritygh/solaritygh/README.md

 # Hello there!
-I'm Solarity, a java dev that creates silly programs.
+I'm Solarity, a dev that creates silly programs.

 ## About me
 - Pronouns: he/him